robocode-dev/tank-royale/docs/docs/articles/scoring.md

 ### Survival Score

-Each bot that's still alive scores 50 points every time another bot dies.
+Each bot that survives a round scores 50 points every time another bot dies.

 ### Last Survivor Bonus

-The last bot alive scores 10 additional points for each bot that died before it.
+The last bot alive scores 10 additional points for each opponent bot that has died.

 ### Ram Damage